eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 The good news for the wedding party is that the odds of rain are still very low given the forecast for rain.
 This is because the base rate of rain in the desert is so low to begin with that it would take stronger evidence to give significant credence to the forecast for rain.

-If however we could trust the forecaster to present the true probability and not hold back for the sake of presentation with a mathematically illiterate audience then the probability of a clear day occurring when the forecast is for rain is only 0.01, then the posterior odds are closer to 1:1 for rain on the wedding day.
+If however we could trust the forecaster to present the true probability, and not hold back for the sake of presentation, then the probability of a clear day occurring when the forecast is for rain is only 0.01, then the posterior odds are closer to 1:1 for rain on the wedding day.

 (plumber)=
 ## Getting robbed by a plumber